Backbase/backbase.github.io/content/posts/unpublished/working-with-test-containers/post.md

 ![](assets/diagram.png)

 ### Getting started
-First and foremost, installing and configuring a Docker runtime [supported](https://java.testcontainers.org/supported_docker_environment/) by Testcontainers is necessary.
+Firstly, installing and configuring a Docker runtime [supported](https://java.testcontainers.org/supported_docker_environment/) by Testcontainers is necessary.

-Next, one must add some dependencies to use Testcontainers.:
+Next, one must add some dependencies to use Testcontainers:

 ```xml
 <dependency>